Freddie Freeman Player Props: Dodgers vs. Athletics

-On Tuesday, Freddie Freeman (.467 on-base percentage in past 10 games, 56 points above season-long percentage) and the Los Angeles Dodgers play the Oakland Athletics, whose starting pitcher will be Ken Waldichuk.
+On Wednesday, Freddie Freeman (batting .463 in his past 10 games) and the Los Angeles Dodgers play the Oakland Athletics, whose starting pitcher will be Hogan Harris.
 First pitch is at 10:10 PM ET.

-In his last game, he racked up two hits (going 2-for-3) against the Reds.
+In his most recent appearance, he racked up four hits (going 4-for-5 with a double and an RBI) against the Athletics.

 Freddie Freeman Game Info & Props vs. the Athletics